danielsanjosepro/lerobot_policy_unetmeanflow/README.md

 > [!WARNING]
-> This repository only works with old version of lerobot, before they introduced the processors.
+> This repository only works with old version of lerobot (dataset v2.1), before they introduced the processors.
 > The newer version is jet to be implemented.

 # LeRobot U-Net MeanFlow